Meet your farmer.

 The joy of working in nature was the initial reward.
 But as my skills grew and I produced more food, I realized there was some deeper value to be had: the joy and fulfillment of connecting people with good food and its source.
 Feeding family, neighbors, friends, and soon-to-be-friends is a privilege, and serving as a conduit for them to reconnect with real food and how it’s produced is why I continue to farm each year.

-Real Organic Food: a catalyst for change?
+Purchasing from a small farm: a catalyst for change?

 We think we can – at the local level, simply by choosing to buy from small, local farms.
 When you purchase from farms like ours, you’re opting out of the industrial food system, and are choosing to exercise your right to clean, nutritious food; to farming practices that protect our soil, water, and air; to businesses that foster community connections.
 And that’s something to feel good about: effecting change one meal at a time.